cozytony/defi-risk-book/src/self-custody-layer.md

 **Lose your back-up seed phrase**

-When you back-up your seed phrase, you need to make sure it's secure and recoverable
+When you back-up your seed phrase, you need to make sure it's secure and recoverable.

-You can lose your funds by discarding, destroying, or forgetting your back-up
+You can lose your funds by discarding, destroying, or forgetting your back-up.
-* Discarding means you backed up your keys but threw the back-up away (e.g. a notebook that got discarded during spring cleaning, here's a guy who [lost hundreds of millions](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html) by throwing out a hard drive with his seed phrase)
+* Discarding means you backed up your keys but threw the back-up away (e.g. a notebook that got discarded during spring cleaning, here's a guy who [lost hundreds of millions](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html) by throwing out a hard drive with his seed phrase).
 * Destroying means your back-up failed to survive the elements.
-For example, a back-up written on paper being burned in a fire
+For example, a back-up written on paper may not survive a fire.
-* Forgetting means you backed up your keys but no longer know where the back-up is
+* Forgetting means you backed up your keys but no longer know where the back-up is.

 **Die without sharing seed phrase back-up**

-Your funds can be lost if you die and don't prepare a way for your loved ones to recover your wallet
+Your funds can be lost if you die and don't prepare a way for your loved ones to recover your wallet.

 **What to do when you lose your seed phrase?**